 Support for Parents

 If you are struggling with your child attending school for any reason, contact the school office.
-They will put you in touch with Mrs Povey, our learning mentor, who will be able to support you.
+They will put you in touch with Mrs Povey, our learning mentor, or Miss Wilkins, our family support worker, who will be able to support you.

 We can offer: